whyisyoung/CADE/README.md

 ## 3. Usage

-There are a number of command line arguments to run our program.
-Take the `drebin_new_0` (FakeInstaller as the unseen family)  setting for example:
+There are a number of command line arguments to run our program:

 ```bash
 $ python main.py -h